 Candidate No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any Number of shares of the Company owned 12 New Appointment Outside Director Independent Director Rochelle Kopp (Jun.
 29, 1964) Jun.
 1986 Jun.
 1987 Senior Business analyst, ZS Associates International, Inc. Aug.
 1988 International Public Relations Specialist, The Yasuda Trust & Banking Co., Ltd. (currently, Mizuho Trust & Banking Co., Ltd.) Jul.
 1992 Managing Principle, Japan Intercultural Consulting (present) Oct.
 1992 Consultant, IPC Group, Inc. Jan.
 2015 Professor of Global Leadership Course, Business BreakThrough University Apr.
-2019 Professor of Faculty of Foreign Studies, The University of Kitakyushu (present) <important concurrent="" positions=""> Managing Principle, Japan Intercultural Consulting Professor of Faculty of Foreign Studies, The University of Kitakyushu International, Inc. Senior Business analyst, ZS Associates International, Inc. International Public Relations Specialist, International, Inc. International Public Relations Specialist, International, Inte</important> 0 shares Ms. Rochelle Kopp consultant, and has on as a candidate for Outside Director] has a wealth of knowledge and experience in Japan and the U.S. as a wide insight into cross-cultural communication.
-We propose to appoint hedraw on her knowledge and experience in the management of the Company. •
+2019 Professor of Faculty of Foreign Studies, The University of Kitakyushu (present) <important concurrent="" positions=""> Managing Principle, Japan Intercultural Consulting Professor of Faculty of Foreign Studies, The University of Kitakyushu</important> 0 shares [Reasons for selection as a candidate for Outside Director] Ms. Rochelle Kopp has a wealth of knowledge and experience in Japan and the U.S. a consultant, and has wide insight into cross-cultural communication.
+We propose to appoin Director in order to draw on her knowledge and experience in the management of the Company.